Read time: 4 minutes

-Your baby's development at 5 weeks
+Baby development at 5 weeks

 Meanwhile, the umbilical cord, which will deliver nutrients to your baby, is beginning to form2.
 The amniotic sac, soon to be filled with a clear, pale fluid to cushion your baby, starts to take shape too3.

-Nourish your baby with a balanced diet that includes the following sources of vitamin A:
+It’s best to eat a balanced diet that includes the following sources of vitamin A:

-yogurts (those with a higher fat content)
+- Some yogurts (those with a higher fat content)

 - Fortified low-fat spreads

 - Green, leafy vegetables, such as kale and spinach

 - Cantaloupe melon, mangoes and apricots